zhouhao3/metal3-docs/design/automatic-network-configuration.md

 * Administrator creates `Switch` CR
-  * The Switch Controller checks whether the data entered by the user is legal, and adds `finalizers`, then uses `Ansible` to obtain all port information of the switch, and initializes all ports in `.status.ports`.
+  * The Switch Controller checks whether the data entered by the user is legal, and adds `finalizers`, then uses `Ansible` to obtain all port information of the switch.

 * Administrator deletes `Switch` CR
-  * The Switch Controller detects whether the number of configured ports is 0.
+  * The Switch Controller detects whether the number of `.status.ports` is 0.
     If it is not 0, it is not allowed to delete the CR, otherwise delete the `finalizers` and delete the CR.
-The controller determines whether a port is configured by checking the port's `.networkConfiguration`.
-If this field is not nil, the port is configured.

-* The NetworkBinding Controller modify `.status.ports`
+* The NetworkBinding Controller add new item to `.spec.ports`
-  * The Switch Controller judges whether the contents of `.status.ports.networkConfiguration` are as same as the contents of `NetworkConfiguration` CR pointed to by `.status.ports.networkConfigurationRef`.
-If they are not the same, perform the next step, else judge whether the field of `.status.ports.state` is `Ready`.
+  * The Switch Controller compares whether the `.spec.ports` as same as `.status.ports`.
-    If it is not Ready, proceed to the next step.
+    If different, The NetworkBinding Controller will configure network for the extra port in `.spec.port`.

-  * The Switch Controller configures the port.
-If `.status.ports.networkConfigurationRef` is empty, clear the configuration according to `.status.ports.networkConfiguration`.
+* The NetworkBinding Controller remove a item from `.spec.ports`
-    If `.status.ports.networkConfigurationRef` is not empty, delete the port configuration according to `.status.ports.networkConfiguration`, and then copy the contents of `NetworkConfiguration` CR pointed to by `.status.ports.networkConfigurationRef` to `.status.ports.networkConfiguration`.
-Then configure the port.
+  * The Switch Controller compares whether the `.spec.ports` as same as `.status.ports`.
-  * The Switch Controller writes the operation instructions to be performed on the switch into the `playbook.yml`, and then calls Ansible once in a while to execute the `playbook.yml`.
+    If different, The NetworkBinding Controller will remove network for the extra port in `.status.port` according to the port configuration in the switch.

 ### Implementation Details/Notes/Constraints